 Sarah Prutzman is an associate in the firm’s Intellectual Property Group.
-She has experience working on a broad range of complex commercial litigation matters, focusing primarily on patent litigation.
-She also has an active pro bono practice that includes representation of children denied special education services.
+Ms. Prutzman focuses her practice on intellectual property litigation, including patent, trade secret, and trademark disputes.
+She has experience litigating in U.S. district courts and before the U.S. International Trade Commission.
+Ms. Prutzman also maintains an active pro bono practice that includes representation of children denied special education services.

 Before attending law school, Ms. Prutzman worked in the Sleep and Cognitive Neuroscience Research Laboratory at Boston University Medical Center, where she co-authored scientific articles on the neurobiology of sleep and memory.